-A round up of all my posts on homeschool planning here at Hodgepodge!
-First off, I do plan our homeschool year in rough form.
+A round up of all my helpful habits on homeschool planning at Hodgepodge!
+Homeschool Planning at Hodgepodge First off, I do plan our homeschool year in rough form.
 I explain that time in detail in my Annual Planning and Goal Setting habit.
 But I honestly do not plan our year weekly.
-I: look at our resources, gather what we need. spend time praying for and making goals for each
+I: look at our resources, gather what we need. spend time praying for and

 In my time with family over Christmas and in these days leading up to the new year, I have been reflecting.
 Reflecting on God’s goodness.
 His constant provision.
 His direction and love over our family, our homeschool.
 We sat down as a family this past weekend.
 We dreamed, we planned, we talked.
 Some specific goals, some homeschool goals, maybe some places we’d like to go.